hwelsters/wisdom-of-crowd-llm/README.md

 ### **NLU-ASDIV**
 ![image](https://github.com/hwelsters/wisdom-of-crowd-llm/assets/84760072/a4114d94-0301-4385-b6f8-f93a4be2f92d)

+## **Conclusions**
+It appears that majority-vote, levenshtein distance and intersection size are fairly promising methods by which ChatGPT's performance on math-word problems can be improved.
+Furthermore, levenshtein distance and intersection size possess the advantage over majority vote in the sense that, since it selects a representative solution, we can use the explanations present in that solution.

 ## **Potential issues**
 - ChatGPT's responses and the actual solution are all rounded to 3 decimals since ChatGPT likes to round irrational numbers.
 This could possibly create some problems.
 However, it seems to be pretty reasonable so far.